MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ### Announced in Microsoft R Server 8.0.3

 + R Server 8.0.3 is a Windows-only, SQL-Server-only release.
 It is installed using SQL Server 2016 setup.
-For a description of the features in 8.0.3, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).
+Version 8.0.3 is succeeded by version 9.0.1 in SQL Server.
+Features are cumulative so what shipped in 8.0.3 is still available in 9.0.1.
+For a description of features, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

 ### Announced in Microsoft R Server 8.0.0